 Patients taking benzodiazepines can develop tolerance – the state of becoming accustomed to certain levels of benzos in the system, consequently requiring more and more of the drugs to achieve the same effects – and dependence after as little as two weeks’ consumption, and the withdrawal symptoms associated with benzos are amongst the most distressing and dangerous of any such symptoms, with the danger of death if withdrawal is not correctly managed.

 What are Benzodiazepines Used For?

-Benzodiazepines were discovered accidentally in 1955, and first made available to the public in 1960, with perhaps the best-known (and notorious) benzodiazepine, diazepam (first marketed under the brand name Valium) hitting the market three years later.
-Their sedative, “tranquilising” effects immediately suggested their use in the treatment of a range of physical and psychological disorders; over the past half-century they have been most commonly prescribed to treat anxiety disorders (including panic disorder and generalised anxiety disorder), insomnia, agitation, seizures, muscle spasms, and alcohol withdrawal, as well as being used as a premedication for medical or dental procedures.
+Benzodiazepines were discovered in 1955, and first made available to the public in 1960, with perhaps the best-known benzodiazepine, diazepam (first marketed under the brand name Valium) hitting the market three years later.
+Their sedative, tranquilising effects immediately suggested their use in the treatment of a range of physical and psychological disorders.
+They have been most commonly prescribed to treat anxiety disorders (including panic disorder and generalised anxiety disorder), insomnia, agitation, seizures, muscle spasms, and alcohol withdrawal, as well as being used as a premedication for medical or dental procedures.

 List of Popular Benzodiazepines